spdk/spdk/doc/vhost_processing.md

 hotplug/hotremove.
 The previous mappings will be removed.

 Drivers may also request a device config, consisting of e.g. disk geometry.
-Vhost-SCSI drivers, however, don't need implement this functionality as they use common SCSI I/O to inquiry the underlying disk(s).
+Vhost-SCSI drivers, however, don't need to implement this functionality as they use common SCSI I/O to inquiry the underlying disk(s).

 Afterwards, the driver requests the number of maximum supported queues and